Increase your bottom time – dive Nitrox!

 This 2 day course is designed to qualify certified divers to use enriched air (commonly called Nitrox) for no stop recreational diving.
 Nitrox is becoming increasingly popular and is widely available in many popular dive destinations.
 Many Phuket based Thailand diving liveaboards now have Nitrox on board.
 Some day trip boats can also carry Nitrox on request, and your course can be combined with either a day trip or a liveaboard.
 The first day is a classroom session, learning all about Nitrox and how to plan dives.
 On the second day you dive!
 It’s also possible to make the Nitrox theory online with eLearning.

-Prices include equipment rental, certification fees, PADI course manuals, log book and insurance.
+Prices include equipment rental, certification fees, course material and insurance.

 Dive trips include breakfast, lunch and drinks.

 Nitrox Diver – More Course Information

 Enrich your diving with Enriched Air – Time is Money!